hikari3-ch/joka/README.md

 ## What is Jōka?

 Jōka (浄化) is an AI-powered content moderation system built for [hikari3.ch](https://hikari3.ch/).
 It is designed to detect and filter illegal or harmful material—such as unsolicited advertisements and child sexual abuse content before it appears on the site.

+> [!IMPORTANT]
+> **HELP WANTED!!** Any messing around inside of the prompt to make the bot more accurate is gladly appreciated, as it is only around 90% accurate right now, meaning that false positives occur around 10% of the time.